-- A. Contractor shall completely prepare site for building operations, including demolition and removal of existing structures, and furnish labor and materials and perform work for Fargo VA Health Care System Upgrade Basement Dry Goods Air Conditioning, Project Number 437-16-210 as required by drawings and specifications. - B. Only one organized site visit will be conducted per FAR 52.236-27 Alternate I - C. Offices of Image Group, Inc., as Architect-Engineers, will render certain technical services during construction.
-Such services shall be considered as advisory to the Government and shall not be construed as expressing or implying a contractual act of the Government without affirmations by Contracting Officer or his duly authorized representative. - D. All employees of general contractor and subcontractors shall comply with VA security management program and obtain I.D. badges from the VA. - E. Prior to commencing work, general contractor shall provide proof that a OSHA designated "competent person" (CP) (29 CFR 1926.20(b)(2) will maintain a presence at the work site whenever the general or subcontractors are present.
+- A. Contractor shall completely prepare site for building operations, including demolition and removal of existing structures, and furnish labor and materials and perform work for the installation of new intake and exhaust fans and ductwork and associated demolition and rough-in as required by drawings and specifications. - B.Only one organized site visit will be conducted per FAR 52.236-27 Alternate I - C. Offices of JPK Engineering, LLC, as Consulting Engineers, will render certain technical services during construction.
+Such services shall be considered as advisory to the Government and shall not be construed as expressing or implying a contractual act of the Government without affirmations by Contracting Officer. - D. All employees of general contractor and subcontractors shall comply with VA security management program and be identified by project and employer.